Hope for the Best, Plan for the Worst

-One of my stepfather’s favorite sayings while I was growing up was, “We will go until we are turned back.”
+One of my stepfather’s favorite sayings, while I was growing up, was, “We will go until we are turned back.”
 This applied to many of our family camping trips in the rainy Pacific NW.
 This philosophy is what I use today in my personal life as well.

 Tim and I planned, last May 2020, to spend Christmas with our sons.
 One living in Seattle and the other in Hawaii.
-The plan was to pick up one son in Seattle on our way from London, with a stop to see our parents in Seattle and then proceed to Hawaii for Christmas.
+The plan was to pick up one son in Seattle on our way from London, with a stop to see our parents in Seattle, and then proceed to Hawaii for Christmas.
 Surely, we will be able to travel by December, right?

-Our flight from Seattle to London was also cancelled, so we decided to come back to Florida for a while.
+Our flight from Seattle to London was also canceled, so we decided to come back to Florida for a while.
 On our initial trip through Florida in December, we purchased land for a home to be built.
-Design appointments and closing were going to be done remotely, but with the cancellation of our flight we decided to do this in person.
+Design appointments and closing were going to be done remotely, but with the cancellation of our flight, we decided to do this in person.
 The UK, then went into additional lockdowns, so I am currently writing to you from Florida.

 Having been through and still going through the uncertainty of travel, I am here to tell you that it is possible, but you must plan and have a backup plan for your backup plan.